-Sales planning starts with executive and senior leadership working with sales to set goals and define where your organization wants to end up in the next year.
+Developing a sales strategy starts with executive and senior leadership working with sales to set goals and define where your organization wants to end up in the next year.
 With goals in hand, sales leadership must then assess and determine the needs and means to achieve those goals.

 Understand Your Team’s Needs

 To put it simply: in order to reach your sales goals, you need the right amount of resources.
 A successful sales organization needs productivity gains in order to achieve goals.
 As part of their strategic sales plan, companies usually invest in the following areas to aid productivity gains—people, processes, and technology.
 Here are a few things to consider when investing in these areas.

 People: Do you have enough headcount?
 Can your sales force effectively reach goals at its current size?
 Do you need to hire now to account for ramp time and potential attrition?